 These swaps are not collateralised, meaning the Company is exposed to counterparty credit risk.
 The valuation of these swaps therefore includes a credit valuation adjustment ("CVA") to reflect counterparty default risk.
-The CVA is calculated with reference to a number of assumptions including likelihood of counterparty default, recovery in event of default and exposure to counterparty at time of default.
+This references likelihood of counterparty default, recovery in event of default, exposure to counterparty at time of default and an excess spread implied by the most recent structured PFI transactions.